roshan-pr/my-todo/README.md

 **Edit**
 ```
 Edit title.
-    Allow the user to edit the title of a todo list
+     Edit the title of a todo list

 Edit tasks.
-    Allow the user to edit tasks within a todo list(change text)
+     Edit tasks within a todo list(change text)
 ```

 **Search**
 ```
 Search by title.
-    Allow the user to search all todo lists by their title
+     Search all todo lists by their title

 Search by task.
-    Allow the user to search todo tasks across _all_ lists
+     Search todo tasks across _all_ lists

 Search by completion.
-    Allow the user to search for all todo tasks that are marked as being done.
+     Search for all todo tasks that are marked as being done.
 ```
-<br><br>
+<br/><br/>

 # Run Server
 ```